UPPS 04.02.01 - Obtaining Technology Resources' Systems and Services

 Divisional Priority and Monitoring

-Divisional prioritization and monitoring is required based on the departmental and divisional priorities.
-Prior to the project being submitted for divisional prioritization, the key stakeholders, operational users, system support analysts, and appropriate TR staff should meet to discuss the request and define the high-level scope and requirements.
+Divisional prioritization and monitoring are required based on the departmental and divisional priorities.
+Before a project is submitted for divisional prioritization, the key stakeholders and appropriate TR staff should meet to discuss the request and define the high-level scope and requirements.
 The project documentation should reflect the feedback from all affected parties.

 Division vice presidents prioritize (or establish a method for prioritizing) the project requests emanating from their divisions.
 Division vice presidents also assign (or establish a method for assigning) an individual to lead the division’s efforts in satisfying each prioritized request.